 WORKFORCE & EDUCATION

 Our sector has a strong history of developing young people who love working with plants and building their skills and knowledge.
-Sadly this has been in decline in recent years, but we are working with our members and the Government to reignite the training programmes and qualifications that have been so important to our sector.
+We are working with our members, industry partners, tertiary providers and the Government to reignite the training programmes and qualifications that have been so important to our sector.

-The Young Achiever competition recognises the best young people in our sector and enables them to take the next step in their personal and career development.
+The Young Plant Producer competition (formerly called Young Achiever) recognises the best young people in our sector and enables them to take the next step in their personal and career development.

 Careers & Education